7-fl/exceptions/README.md

+## Deallocation exception handling:

-1. I added a try-catch to the following clause in the server's receive loop:
+I added a try-catch to the following clause in the server's receive loop:

 ```erlang